 “...Yeah, sure.
 Good night as well.”
 Varhi replied, forcing his tone to remain cordial.

 His heart was beating in his chest.
 He found himself holding his breath as he kept walking until he reached the elevator, and pressed a random floor number.
-He waited until he reached that floor, and was left staring into some random person’s hallway towards their accommodation.
+He waited until he reached that floor, and was left staring into some random person’s hallway towards the direction of their accommodation, locked behind a door.
 He waited a minute.
 Then another, then a third, breathing slowly as droplets of anxious sweat had started to bead down his temples in apprehensive anticipation.
 Once he felt he had waited long enough, he pushed to go back down to the first floor again.
-He pushed the doors back open to the street and peeked his head out of the building, looking left, right, trying to see if the coast was clear.
+He pushed the doors back open out into the street and peeked his head out of the building, looking left, right, trying to see if the coast was clear.

 It was.

-When he made it to the street and to the correct building, he practically flung himself through the lobby doors, running on carpet in the empty lobby towards an elevator which was thankfully already opened to accept anyone from this floor and he repeatedly jabbed the outside of his left fist against the 'Top Floor' button until the doors closed automatically.
-Once the elevator began moving, Varhi slumped himself into the right back corner of the elevator, facing the door.
+When he made it to the street and to the correct building, he practically flung himself through the lobby doors, running on carpet in the empty lobby towards an elevator which was thankfully already opened to accept anyone from this floor and he repeatedly jabbed the outside of his left fist against the 'RF' button until the doors closed automatically.
+Once the elevator began moving, Varhi braced his right hand against the wall of the elevator and slumped against it whilst facing the door forward.
 He allowed himself to breathe out in huffs and puffs of exertion, then swallowed dryly as he attempted to catch his breath.

 “Varhi?
 What happened–!?”
 Sairek urgently demanded.
 He power walked over to him.
 “We were just about to go looking for you!”